Who are you and what is your background?

 Our design is apparent in the details.
 Designing long texts with diverse imagery for such a small format was the biggest challenge, and this is where all our efforts were gone.
 I wanted a magazine to be easily read and carried around, that through its design will create a sense of comfort and anticipation.

 What inspires you and motivates you to go to work every day?

 As Freya Stark writes “To awaken quite alone in a strange town is one of the pleasantest sensations in the world.”
 I am happy when I wake up to an inbox of new stories coming from cities I have never visited.
 This is the pay-off of this project.
 The people that you meet and the stories they have to share.

 What were your biggest challenges as an entrepreneur?

 From a long list, I will share the most crucial to me: consistency and perfection.
 Running a magazine keeps teaching me how to be consistent, while at the same time realizing that you can’t control anything.
 I leave the connection to perfection to you.

 What advice would you give someone who wants to start a magazine?

-Running a magazine is a roller coaster which will treat you with the highest of feelings and the most stressful too.
+Running a magazine is a roller coaster that will treat you with the highest of feelings and the most stressful too.
 Staying passionate and naive – mostly naive – feels like the only way in.